-Today, the development complex networks of meaningful content remains difficult.
+Today, the development of complex networks with meaningful content remains difficult.
 Web browsers are restricted to accessing existing information in a standard form.
 In addition, some of today's basic Web limitations include search, database support, interoperable applications, intelligent business logic, automation, security, and trust.

-As a result, the Information Revolution awaits the next break-through to fully open the information flow.
+As a result, the Information Revolution awaits the next breakthrough to fully open the information flow.

-THE NEXT GENERATION WEB
+THE NEXT-GENERATION WEB

 A new Web architecture called the Semantic Web offers users the ability to work on shared knowledge by constructing new meaningful representations on the Web.
-Semantic Web research has developed from the traditions of AI and ontology languages and offers automated processing through machine-understandable metadata.
+Semantic Web research has developed from the traditions of Artificial Intelligence (AI) and ontology languages and offers automated-processing through machine-understandable metadata.

 Semantic Web agents could utilize metadata, ontologies, and logic to carry out its tasks.
-Agents are pieces of software that work autonomously and proactively on the Web to perform certain tasks.
+Such agents are pieces of software that work autonomously and proactively on the Web to perform certain tasks.
 In most cases, agents will simply collect and organize information.
 Agents on the Semantic Web will receive some tasks to perform and seek information from Web resources, while communicating with other Web agents, in order to fulfill its task.
-The roadmap for building the Semantic Web is discussed in detail in Chapter 4.
+We will discuss the roadmap for building the Semantic Web in detail in Chapter 4.